 For an added bonus, we recommend tossing these bad Larry's of tasty back in the toaster oven for 2-3 minutes to get the burrata a little warm and melty, but that's totally optional.
 If traveling, you could always do that when you arrive or just serve as is for convenience.

-- 1/2 loaf bread (such as pain paillasse, ciabatta or sourdough)
+- 8 slices thick white bread (such as pain paillasse, ciabatta or sourdough)

 - 3 ripe peaches